Search by Provider Name

 THE FATHER'S HEART STREET MINISTRY

-Drop-in day center services include 2 meals a day, including a sack lunch to go; showers by appointment (showers are not wheelchair accessible); haircuts; computer access; telephone; referrals to resources surrounding housing, mental health, and substance abuse; blankets, clothing, shoes, and hygiene items; and assistance with determination of homelessness letters.
+Provides a drop-in day center with services that include two meals a day with a sack lunch to-go, showers by appointment (not wheelchair accessible), haircuts, computer and telephone access, blankets, clothing, shoes, and hygiene items.
+Referrals to resources surrounding housing, mental health, and substance abuse.
+Also, assistance with determination of homelessness letters.

 603 12th Street